LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Terminate Proxy instance [y/N] [n]:
 ```

-After the proxy instance has been successfully started, it is optionally possible to check the status via the (+rest) interface, which is shown in listing \ref{lst:mrpcli_config_rest}.
+After the proxy instance has been successfully started, it is optionally possible to check the status via the (+rest) interface, which is shown in Listing \ref{lst:mrpcli_config_rest}.

 ```bash {#lst:mrpcli_config_rest caption="MRPProxy provided REST endpoint query example using wget command line tool to send requests"}
 # GET PROXY STATUS